shivster2000/grammarctg/README.md

 2. Create a virtual environment and use pip to install the requirements from `requirements.txt`.
 3. You can run the experiments in a Jupyter notebook with a kernel within your virtual environment with the working directory being the same directory.
 4. You can run the scripts with your environment activated with the working directory being the same directory.

+## Using Grammar Detection Models
+Include the script `source/models.py` and instantiate a model for a single grammar skill with the function `load_classifier`.
+You can either score grammar in a list of sentences with `probe_model` or an entire corpus using `score_corpus` providing a DataLoader for the sentences to score.

+## Use of AI Assistance
+The implementation of parts of the experiments' notebooks was supported by ChatGPT as a coding assistant, especially base codes for plotting.
+Code was that adapted from the assistant was checked by the programmer to ensure correct functioning.